wp-cli/handbook/commands/cache/decr.md

 # wp cache decr

-Decrement a value in the object cache.
+Decrements a value in the object cache.

 Errors if the value can't be decremented.